rraval/git-nomad/README.md

 # git-nomad

+> ⚠ This application is still in its prototype phase.
+Really bad things like data loss should not be possible and there's decent test coverage of the core workflows.
+That said, backwards incompatible iterations in response to public feedback are still on the table.
+Caveat emptor!

 Synchronize work-in-progress git branches in a light weight fashion.
 Motivation:

 - You frequently work on the same repository from multiple machines, like a laptop and a desktop.